heroiclabs/nakama-cpp/README.md

 #### Websockets transport

 Nakama C++ client has built-in support for WebSocket.
-This is currently on tested on Windows.
+This is currently tested on Windows and Mac.

-To add support for Android, you need to use the ported version of the Boost library for Android.
-This is because `websocketpp` depends on boost.
+To add support for Android, you need to use the ported version of the `boost` library for Android.
+This is because `websocketpp` depends on `boost`.

 Client will default to use the provided Websocket transport if available on the platform.
 You can use a custom Websocket transport if it implements the `NRtTransportInterface`: